xingfanxia/-archived-blog.xiax.xyz/source/_posts/anti-music163-pac.md

 - Click Advanced tab in the corner.
 - Choose proxy tab.
 - Choose Automatic Proxy Configuration (The second item on the list)
-- Add `http://xiax.ai/neteasex.pac` to the URL field.
+- Add `PAC_URL` to the URL field.
+(I provided my configuration here originally, but apparently frequent access from the same IP results in IP-ban on the server; sorry that I can't provide that anymore)
   Should look like this screenshot.
   ![PAC Config on macOS](pac_mac_config.png)
 - Then click ok to go back.